-The Patient and Client Council has a Board made up of a Chair and non-executive directors, recruited from across Northern Ireland under the Public Appointments Process.
-The Board is responsible for setting the policy and direction for the Patient and Client Council and for monitoring progress and performance.
+The Patient and Client Council has a Council made up of a Chair and Council Members, recruited from across Northern Ireland under the Public Appointments Process.
+The Council is responsible for setting the policy and direction for the Patient and Client Council and for monitoring progress and performance.

-Patient and Client Council Board Members are chosen from a wide range of disciplines and represent numerous areas of expertise.
+Patient and Client Council Council Members are chosen from a wide range of disciplines and represent numerous areas of expertise.

 - Setting our strategic direction.

 - Ensuring the highest standards of corporate governance and personal behaviour.

 The PCC Council currently consists of 15 members.
 You can read each member’s profile below: